Cabinet Refinishing Best Practices Part 3: Advanced Techniques for a Flawless Finish

 A flawless finish starts with a perfectly smooth substrate.
 Follow these steps:

 • Strip old finish: Use chemical strippers or heat guns, but avoid damaging the wood.
+Test in an inconspicuous area first.

 • Sand in stages: Start with 80-grit to remove old paint, then 120-grit, and finish with 220-grit.
 Always sand with the grain.
+For MDF, start with 120-grit to avoid scratching the surface.

 💡